dxc04/survs/README.md

 * Run `npm run dev` to load all necessary assets and React packages.
 * Run `npm run watch` to automatically transpile any changes in your react or jsx files.
 * See more info on handling assets at https://laravel.com/docs/5.4/mix#running-mix
-* You can access "Create Survey" using `create_survey` route.
-Example. `http://localhost/survey/survey`
+* You can access "Create Survey" using `survey/create` route.
+Example. `http://localhost/survey/create`

 ### React Components
 * All ReactJs are located at `./resources/assets/js/components/`.